PushpinderSinghGrewal/currency-conversion-bot/README.md

 ## What is it?

-A bot that lets its users convert one currency into another.
-Built with the Hasura APIs and as part of Hasura Product development fellowship.
+A Dialogflow bot that lets its users convert one currency into another.
+Built with a Hasura service as a webhook and as part of Hasura Product development fellowship.

 ## How it works?